My Story, Journey & Learnings

 My mindset has been shaped in a social, altruistic and caring environment, watching people seek advice from my grandfather and relief from my grandmother.
 They were considered the “sage” and the “healer” in the village and thanks to them I grew up curious about people and thinking I will too be touching people’s lives one day.

 The relationship with our caregivers is vital for our development and my story is the proof.
 My grandparents cemented my safety and stability in life.
-They surrounded me with pure human kindness, unconditional love and affection, and that sense of attachment gave me the strength to face the years of domestic abuse when I returned to my parents and the other inherent challenges that followed in life, and informed my journey and work ever since.
+They surrounded me with pure human kindness, unconditional love and affection, and that sense of attachment gave me the strength to face the years of domestic abuse and the inherent challenges that followed in life, and have informed my journey and work ever since.

 Tense unfulfilled and broken relationships has been the theme in my work

-Three decades later I was indeed taking care of others as a clinical psychologist in a palliative care clinic.
-Full of excitement at the end of a five years university course, yet too young to work with the dying, I watched my patients get in touch with themselves and voice out their upsets and regrets for the first time in their lives.
+Three decades later I was indeed taking care of others as a clinical psychologist in a palliative care hospital.
+Full of excitement at the end of a five years university course, yet too young to work with the dying, I started to watch my patients voice out their upsets and regrets for the first time in their lives.
 Their stories were rich and sad.
-Born during or in the aftermath of the Second World War, my patients spoke about poverty and hunger, land disputes, arguments with family members and neighbours, parents controlling their lives and many losses on the way.
-The common theme was their tense and broken relationships with others and the world.
-There was so much hurt in their hearts, too little forgiveness and healing, so much time wasted following others and too many dreams left unfulfilled.
+Born during or in the aftermath of the Second World War, my patients spoke about poverty and hunger, land disputes, arguments with family members and neighbours, controlling parents and many losses on the way.
+The common theme was the tense and broken relationships with themselves, others and the world.
+There was hurt in their hearts, little forgiveness and healing, so much time wasted following others and too many dreams left unfulfilled.

-There was only one way to find out: to get the experience of a multicultural environment and I decided to move to London.
-Over the following 14 years I thrived in London: I completed three more postgraduate courses (in psychology, counselling and psychotherapy) plus further training in NLP and Coaching; I registered with reputable professional bodies; I managed mental health services in various communities across six boroughs; I volunteered as a honorary counsellor for One in Four, the London’s leading charity supporting survivors of childhood trauma; I created my own style of work and developed the framework for the Expansive Psychotherapy; and I grew a small international therapy practice.
+There was only one way to find out: to get the experience of a multicultural environment so I decided to move to London.
+Over the following 14 years I thrived in London: I completed three more postgraduate courses (in psychology, counselling and psychotherapy) plus further training in NLP and Coaching; I registered with reputable professional bodies; I managed mental health services in various communities across six boroughs; I volunteered as a honorary counsellor for One in Four, the London’s leading charity supporting survivors of childhood trauma; I developed the framework for my Expansive Psychotherapy method; and I grew a small international therapy practice.

-Living and working with varied people has been challenging on many levels and stirred my interest in culture, minority and diversity which gradually helped me see a LARGER theme emerging:
+Living and working with varied people has been challenging on many levels and stirred my interest in culture, minority and diversity.
+THIS gradually helped me see a LARGER theme emerging:

 “whether we go for the big dreams or a simple life, we come from the East or the West, we are men or women, young or more mature, most of our struggles are rooted in our relationships and it is the quality of our relationships that determines our mental wellbeing”.